 International Business and Corporate Law LLM - 2020 Entry

-Your core modules are Corporations in International Business Law and the LLM Dissertation.
+Your core modules are Corporations in International Business Law, at least two more corporate related modules, Research Methods in law, and the LLM Dissertation.
 The module in Corporations in International Business Law uses the globalised economy as the context for an in-depth study of corporate law.
 You will have the opportunity to examine the strengths and weaknesses of UK corporate law as judged against international standards.
-Strong links to practitioners will inform your insights.

-We pride ourselves on the choice and breadth of elective modules available, offering you access to sought-after expertise in highly-relevant and growing fields such as Intellectual Property Law, European Union Law, The Law of International Organisations and Institutions, Contracts and Companies, and International Environmental Law.
+We pride ourselves on the choice and breadth of elective modules available, offering you access to expertise in relevant and growing fields such as Intellectual Property Law, European Union Law, The Law of International Organisations and Institutions, Contracts and Companies, and International Environmental Law.

 Our teaching approach is international in scope and comparative by nature, and we actively encourage you to build a beneficial network of academics, peers and alumni during your time with us.
 All of this will help you to broaden your experience, deepen your understanding, and prepare for your next step.

-Your postgraduate LLM degree opens doors to a huge range of careers.
-You will develop the skills required to critically evaluate research relating to international business and corporate law; skills which are highly prized by employers in the UK with international commercial interests, and by international corporations.
-The analytical and communications skills developed through your studies are a real boost in any sector.
+Your postgraduate LLM degree can open doors to a range of careers.
+You will have the opportunity to develop the skills required to critically evaluate research relating to international business and corporate law; skills which can be highly prized by employers in the UK with international commercial interests, and by international corporations.
+Whilst on the degree you will also have the chance to develop your analytical and communication skills which can help to build on your employability in any sector.
 The LLM is also an ideal stepping stone to PhD study and academia.

 You will study a range of modules as part of your course, some examples of which are listed below.